 Last updated: 5/14/18

 It's important to allocate the right amount of budget for your campaign in order for it to be effective.
 Set your budget too low, and your campaign will be ineffective because you won't serve enough impressions to your users to make an impact.
-Set your budget too high, and your campaign won't spend it all and that's budget we're sure you could utilize on another marketing effort.
+Note: you can increase the Target Budget of a live campaign at any time.

 Below is a simple formula you can use as a starting place to determine how much to budget to designate for your campaigns.
 For this formula you'll need to know two things: